 Events that trigger a disposal include a sale, donation, exchange, loss, death and emigration.
-The following are some of the specific exclusions
+The following are some of the specific exclusions:

-- R2 million gain or loss on the disposal of a primary residence - Most personal use assets
+- Two million rand gain or loss on the disposal of a primary residence: - Most personal use assets; - Retirement benefits; - Payments in respect of original long-term insurance policies; - Annual exclusion of R40 000 capital gain, or capital loss granted to individuals and special trusts; - Small business exclusion of capital gains of R1.8 million for

-- Retirement benefits - Payments in respect of original long-term insurance policies - Annual exclusion of R40 000 capital gain, or capital loss is granted to individuals and special trusts - Small business exclusion of capital gains of R1.8 million for individuals (at least 55 years of age), when a small business with a market value not exceeding R10 million is disposed of - The annual exclusion for individuals is increased to R300 000 in the year of death.
+- individuals (at least 55 years old), when a small business with a market value not exceeding R10 million is disposed of: and - The annual exclusion for individuals is increased to R300 000 in the year of death.